CrazyGriefer/monsterspawn/README.md

 A random monster spawner plugin for Minecraft 1.16

 ## About
-Monsterspawn a plugin that will spawn a monster every 30 (default) seconds.
+Monsterspawn is a plugin that will spawn a monster every 30 (default) seconds.
 You can configure which mob you want to spawn.
 It can even spawn a random mob if you specify random as the mobtype.
 More about this later.

 If you do decide to create a video using this plugin, please consider a link to this repository.
 This is not required, but it would be very appreciated.